nmpowell/carbon-intensity-forecast-tracking/README.md

 - intensity is an int
 - generation perc is a float

-- 17 DNO regions including national: https://carbon-intensity.github.io/api-definitions/#region-list
 - ~96 forecasts
 - 1 actual value
 - so intensity approx: 20 * 100 = 2000 measurements per real half-hour window.
 4 bytes each so 8 kb.
 - 48 half-hours per day, so * 50 = 100,000 measurements per day, 4 bytes each so 400 kb.
 - 1 year so 150 MB per year
 - Github size limit of about 5GB we should be fine for a while.

+#### Regions

+- 17 DNO regions including national: https://carbon-intensity.github.io/api-definitions/#region-list and in the 48 hour forecasts, there's an 18th region which is "GB", which approximates the "national" forecast.

 ### Check this concept works at all